Adult Foreign Language Learning

 The output of the spoken language is the series of sounds the speaker makes with the voice box and muscles in the mouth to communicate a message.
 The input of the spoken language is the listener’s understanding of the series of sounds the speaker makes.

-Communication can be considered a teacher/learner relationship.
-The teacher is the creator of the text who shares, or outputs the information in a message, and the learner is the audience who takes in the information in the message.
-The teacher shares information with the learners, and when the learners respond to this information, they become the teachers, sharing additional information with those who were the original teachers.
-This teacher/learner relationship can be simple or complicated.
-For an example of a simple teacher/learner relationship, consider the following simple email conversation.
+Understanding communication as a Giver/Receiver relationship will help with the learning process of a non-native language.
+The Giver is the creator of the text who shares, or outputs the information in a message, and the Receiver is the audience who takes in the information in the message.
+The Giver shares information with the Receivers, and when the Receivers respond to this information, they become the Givers, sharing additional information with those who were the original Givers.
+This Giver/Receiver relationship can be simple or complicated.
+For an example of a simple Giver/Receiver relationship, consider the following simple email conversation.

 Mr. Smith Sends Email: